 By default, the DKIM domain will appear after the "via" header and as the "signed-by" within Gmail:

-You can set up a custom DKIM on any plan level.
-If you do so, the DKIM domain will be the domain you used in the From Address for that message.
-If you do this, the "via" header will go away.
+You can set up DKIM on any Marketing plan by setting up a sending domain in ActiveCampaign.
+When you do, the DKIM domain will be the domain you used in the From address for that message.
+Also, when you do this, the "via" header will go away.

 The DKIM domain cryptographically signs the message.
 This cryptographic signature allows the receiving mailbox provider to confirm that the owner of the domain sent the message.
-The domain does not have to match the From Address or the Return-path.
-It is simply a domain that is used to "sign" the message.
+The domain does not have to match the From address or the Return Path.
+It is simply a domain used to "sign" the message.
 Consider how a signature at the end of a postal letter does not have to match the return address on the envelope.

 Note that you can only DKIM-sign your messages with a domain you own.
 It must use the public DKIM key that matches the private DKIM pair within ActiveCampaign.
-Therefore, the DKIM domain is equally as important as the From Address for tracking reputation.
-The reputation of the DKIM domain will have a major influence on whether the message is delivered.
+Therefore, the DKIM domain is equally important for tracking reputation as the From address.
+The reputation of the DKIM domain will have a significant influence on whether the message is delivered.

 Custom link tracking domain

-This domain is not as important as the domains mentioned above.
-It's not tied to email authentication and it's not used in DMARC evaluation.
-You may want to set up a Custom Domain which will cause your domain to be used for the link tracker.
-Doing this is mainly a benefit for whitelabeling.
-It can also further establish your domain reputation in the message which is a good thing.
+This domain is less important than the domains mentioned above.
+It's not tied to email authentication, and it's not used in DMARC evaluation.
+You could set up a Custom Domain, which will cause your domain to be used for the link tracker—doing this benefits white labeling.
+It can also further establish your domain reputation in the message, which is good.

-Enterprise accounts can set up a Custom Domain which will cause your domain to be used for the link tracker.
-Doing this is benefits whitelabeling.
+Marketing Enterprise accounts can set up a Custom Domain, which will cause your domain to be used for the link tracker.
+Doing this benefits white labeling.
 It can also further establish your domain reputation in the message.

 What is a CNAME domain?

 CNAME domains are domains set up via CNAME.
-In ActiveCampaign, both the Custom Mailserver Domain (Return-path) and the Custom Domain (Link tracking domain) are set up via CNAME.
-Despite the relation, these are completely different features.
-It's good practice to use both, but you will need to set up two different CNAMEs to do so.
+In ActiveCampaign, the Custom Mailserver Domain (Return Path) and the Custom Domain (Link tracking domain) are set up via CNAME.
+Despite the relation, these are different features.
+Using both is good practice, but you must set up two different CNAMEs.

 How do I align domains for DMARC?

 You only need to align one of these domains.
 For most ActiveCampaign users, we recommend setting up DKIM.
-If you do this, your DKIM will match your From Address, align, and you will pass DMARC.
+In ActiveCampaign, you set up DKIM when you set up your sending domain.
+Learn how to set up your sending domain.
+If you do this, your DKIM will match your From address, align, and you will pass DMARC.

-Note that when starting with ActiveCampaign neither the Return-path nor the DKIM domain will match your From Address.
+Note that when starting with ActiveCampaign, neither the Return Path nor the DKIM domain will match your From address.
 This is the default scenario for any new ActiveCampaign customer.
-Your domains don't need to align unless you have set up DMARC.
+Your domains only need to align if you have set up DMARC.

 Benefits of domain alignment